magnetophon/CharacterCompressor/README.md

 - install faust
 - copy the repo
 - cd to it
-- run faust2jack LazyLimiter.dsp
+- run faust2jack CharacterCompressor.dsp
-- run ./LazyLimiter
+- run ./CharacterCompressor

 There is also faust2lv2, faust2alsa, and about 30 more variants.